Napa Valley Prep Football: St. Helena lowers boom on Lower Lake, 56-0

 St. Helena pulled its starters in the second half after Robledo found the end zone on a 75-yard burst.

-The Saints’ road becomes tougher next Friday when they visit Cloverdale (3-1).
+The Saints’ road becomes tougher next Friday when they visit Cloverdale (3-1, 1-1 NCL I).

+ST. HELENA — Head coach Ian MacMillan wants his St. Helena High football team to be self-motivated and consistent, not wait for the opponent t…

+In a battle of unbeatens and what could be a playoff preview, the visiting St. Vincent football team from Petaluma edged St. Helena 14-13 on Friday night at Bob Patterson Memorial Field.
+As much as a missed extra point, mistakes cost the Saints.